ni/nimi-python/docs/nidcpower/class.rst

         .. note:: This property is not supported by all devices.
 Refer to Supported Properties by Device topic.

-        .. tip:: This property can use repeated capabilities.
+        .. tip:: This property can use repeated capabilities for channels.
 If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session repeated capabilities container, and calling set/get value on the result.